 The Commission provides the County Executive with a community-based perspective on issues related to sustainability and the environment, and guides the development of a Frederick County Sustainability Plan.

 The Council is a research and coordinating body for the purpose of sharing ideas and approaches to interagency information technology solutions within Frederick County Government.

 The Council provides a countywide transportation planning process that integrates all levels of government and the general public; and promote public and political awareness of and a commitment to the benefits of transportation alternatives.

 The Council collaborates with: 1) established military veteran oriented service organizations to evaluate, develop and promote new and existing programs and services for veterans and their families within Frederick County; 2) other county commissions, boards and councils, and county staff with regard to policies, programs, and concerns related to veterans’ interest; and 3) the County Executive and County Council to develop and promote programs and services in the state and county related to the needs of veterans and their families.

-The Board provides policy guidance to the County Executive and the Frederick County Workforce Services staff on matters pertaining to the provision of workforce services under the Act and other applicable state/federal laws/acts.
+The Board provides policy guidance to the County Executive and the Frederick County Workforce Services staff on matters pertaining to the provision of workforce services under the Workforce Innovation and Opportunity Act ("Act") and other applicable state/federal laws/acts.
 The Board also has oversight with respect to a Local Integrated Workforce Plan for the local Workforce Investment Area as required by the Act (the Act authorizes the expenditure of federal funds for employment and training programs in locally determined Workforce Investment Areas).